 Enjoy a webinar about the history of tattooing through the ages, with a glimpse at some early 20th century artifacts from the South Street Seaport Museum’s collection.
 Daredevil Tattoo co-founder Michelle Myles discussed the history of this art form from prehistoric tattooed mummies and the Roman age, to the 1770s voyages of James Cook and tattooing in America, until today.
 Moderated by Martina Caruso, Seaport Museum Director of Collections the talk included a showcase of digital artifacts from the Museum’s Alan Govenar and Kaleta Doolin Tattoo Collection organized by our Collections and Curatorial Assistant Michelle Kennedy.

-This online program as already taken place, but you can still enjoy the workshop.
-Click below to watch the video.
+This online program has already taken place, but you can still enjoy the video.
+Click below to watch.

 About Michelle Myles and Daredevil Tattoo Museum